DasNaCl/csc/popl/revs/rebuttal.md

 We rely on just safety properties in the case study because of the simplicity that comes with that specific class, but the main theory of Section 4 is **not** tied to just safety.
 We will make this clearer in the presentation of the main results.

-- **Real-world Application of the Results** (reviewer A, C)
+- **Real-world Application of the Results** (reviewers A, C)

-The optimisations chosen, namely Dead-Code Elimination (DCE) and Constant Folding (CF), are traditional compiler optimisations.
+The optimisations chosen, namely Dead-Code Elimination (DCE) and Constant Folding (CF), are traditional compiler optimisations that exist in real-world compilers, e.g. GCC, Clang, Rustc, and so on.
-[TODO the line that they exist in rw compilers worked imho] While they are simpler to define in comparison to other optimisations, we have no reason to believe that the compositionality framework breaks apart when scaling this to other passes.
+While they are simpler to define in comparison to other optimisations, we have no reason to believe that the compositionality framework breaks apart when scaling this to other passes.
 Individual secure compilation proofs for these more realistic passes will (naturally) get more involved, but this localized reasoning has no influence on the compositionality framework of this work.
-[TODO: We believe studying what class of security properties various optimisations preserve, but that is beyond the scope of this work]
+Eventually, we want to study what class of securityd properties various optimisations preserve, but that is beyond the scope of this work.

 Reviewer A